ePages-de/epages-devportal/_posts/2018/2018-06-07-why-we-go-beyond-insights-from-our-cto.md

 The extent of the customization is up to them.
 Either they build upon our cockpit, come up with their own custom one, or create an app.
-Additionally, they are free to build their own buy button, CMS integration, standalone storefront, or whatever is demanded by their clients.
+Additionally, they sre free to build their own buy button, CMS integration, standalone storefront, or whatever is demanded by their clients.

 Think about it - as a transparent resource, focused around the capabilities of ecommerce.
 They don't need to take care of maintenance, updates, security, scalability, etc.